Constraint on the progenitor of binary black hole merger using Population III star formation channel: Introduction

 \section{Introduction}

-Since the first direct detection of the gravitational waves (GWs) \cite{GW150914}, the LIGO-Virgo-KAGRA (LVK) network has observed $\sim$90 candidates of compact binary coalescences by their 3rd observing run \cite{GWTC-1, GWTC-2.1, GWTC-3}, most of them considered to be mergers of binary black holes (BBHs).
+Since the first direct detection of the \ac{GW} \cite{GW150914}, the LIGO-Virgo-KAGRA (LVK) network has observed $\sim$300 candidates of compact binary coalescences by their third observing run \cite{GWTC-1, GWTC-2.1, GWTC-3, GWTC-4}, most of them considered to be mergers of \ac{BBH}.
 These observations provide a brand-new approach to inspecting the origin of stellar-mass black holes.

 The masses of black holes of the first gravitational wave event, GW150914, were about $\sim30\Mo$, and the existence of such BHs was a surprise since there were few predictions of such a massive BH by that time.
-This observation sparked a discussion about the origin of BBH.
+This observation sparked a discussion about the origin of \ac{BBH}.

-There are two main channels proposed for the formation of merging BBHs: the field formation channel and the dynamical formation channel.
-In the field formation channel, the progenitors of binary systems are gravitationally bound from the zero-age main-sequence phase, and they evolve without external disturbances and eventually become merging compact objects.
+There are two main channels proposed for the formation of merging \ac{BBH}s: the isolated formation channel and the dynamical formation channel.
+In the isolated formation channel, the progenitors of binary systems are gravitationally bound from the zero-age main-sequence phase, and they evolve without external disturbances and eventually become merging compact objects.
 Binary interactions are vital for coalescence within the Hubble time.
 The channel is finely divided into sub-channels, depending on how the binaries interact.
 In the classical picture of the channel, a binary undergoes an unstable mass transfer and a common envelope phase, in which the binary drastically loses its orbital energy (for example, \cite{CE1, CE2, CE3}).
-Recently, however, it was reported that the merging BBHs can also be produced through stable mass transfer (for example, \cite{SMT1, SMT2}).
+Recently, however, it was reported that the merging \ac{BBH}s can also be produced through stable mass transfer (for example, \cite{SMT1, SMT2}).